Chocolate Pumpkin Cake

 Dark Chocolate Shavings

-- 1 tablespoon semisweet or dark chocolate, chopped (regular or vegan)
+- 1 tbsp semisweet or dark chocolate, chopped, (regular or vegan)

 Instructions